sunnyshenao/dodgyPot/README.md

 Control Windows audio with a potentiometer

+THIS WILL ONLY WORK WITH AN ARDUINO LEONADRO , PRO MICRO OR SIMILAR AS THEY HAVE HID SUPPORT.

 Rewrote the original Italian delicacy into a relatively nicely structured finite state machine.
 This is not the best way to control Windows audio.

 <h2>An explanation of why this is a terrible idea</h2>